sovrynn/ecdo/0-FOUNDATION-THEORY/s1-to-s2/rotation-speed/README.md

 ![](../img/globe-viz.png "global rotation diagram")

 It can be difficult to imagine hourly speeds.
 Just try converting it to m/s and you'll get a better idea - 1200 km/h becomes 333m per second.
 Almost a track lap per second.
+This [Mach 1 flight sim](https://youtube.com/shorts/BiA87M8UmTM?si=_scmestjKtV22TJ0) is cool as well.

 What follows is the methodology used to arrive at the above speeds.